-- 1. Class rank will be calculated based upon the cumulative GPA of the student for grades 9-12. - 2.
-Advanced classes that award a weighted GPA will be averaged into class rank. - 3.
+Class rank will be calculated based on the cumulative GPA of the student for grades 9-12.

+1. Advanced classes that award a weighted GPA will be averaged into class rank.

+- 2. Classes taken as Pass/Fail will not be calculated into a student's GPA. - 3.
 PSEO classes may be taken as Pass/Fail.
 Students must get a C- or better to earn a "pass" on their transcript.
+PSEO classes taken as Pass/Fail will not be calculated into a student's GPA.
 In order for a student to be considered for valedictorian or salutatorian, he/she must take a grade for the PSEO course that will be averaged into their GPA for class ranking.
 PSEO classes do not earn a weighted grade.